 King's brother, Khalid, died three months ago, out of the blue collapsed during soccer practice, and ever since the funeral, King believes his brother is now a dragonfly.
 Every day after school, King goes to the bayou where the dragonflies swarm on the surface of the still water, and he hopes to catch a glimpse of the one - the one he knows is his brother, but every day, the dragonflies stay anonymous.

-King and Khalid shared a bedroom, and Khalid had vivid, interactive, talk-outloud dreams, which King would write down in a journal.
+King and Khalid shared a bedroom, and Khalid had vivid, interactive, talk-outloud dreams, which King would overhear and copy down in a journal.
 At the funeral, King is thinking about the way Khalid wouldn't have wanted everyone sitting around mourning his old body because

 My brother could slip into a whole other universe in his sleep.
 We're all made of light.